David Fletcher (baseball): Player profile

 At 5 ft 9 and 185 lbs (1.75 m, 85 kg), Fletcher is below average height for an MLB player.
 He is regarded as a contact hitter that accrues many of his hits from low-exit velocity bloop hits.
 Similar to Angels Hall of Famer Vladimir Guerrero, Fletcher is known for making contact with pitches outside of the strike zone, including an instance in 2020 where he hit a pitch above his head for a double.
 Fletcher posted the third-lowest average exit velocity in MLB in both 2019 and 2021 at 83.8 and 82.3 miles per hour (134.9 and 132.4 kilometers per hour) respectively.

 Fletcher began his major league career as a utility player, having played at every defensive position except catcher, first base, and center fielder through his first three seasons with the Angels.
 When two of the Angels' catchers were placed on the injured list in 2019, Fletcher was named as the team's emergency catcher and worked with catching coach José Molina in preparation for the temporary role.
 With the trade of Tommy La Stella in the 2020 season, Fletcher was moved from the utility role and became the team's starting second baseman in 2021 and the starting shortstop in 2022.

-Fletcher is acclaimed by fans and baseball media alike for his defensive abilities in the middle infield.
+Fletcher is widely praised for his defensive skills in the middle infield.
 Between his debut in June 2018 and April 2022, Fletcher posted a total of 41 Defensive Runs Saved, the 15th-most in MLB and the most on the Angels.

 Fletcher has been considered an underrated player on a national scale, with Sports Illustrated labeling him "baseball's most anonymous talent".
 Due to his short stature, contact-hitting approach, and defensive abilities, Fletcher has been compared to former Angels middle infielder David Eckstein, a player that he idolized while growing up not far from Angel Stadium.